-- On September 26, 2016, an agreement was signed between the Leviathan partners and the Jordanian electric power company (NEPCO) for the supply of up to approx. 45 BCM of natural gas for a period of approx. 15 years.
-According to a report of NewMed Energy dated December 31, 2019, flow of natural gas has begun from the Leviathan reservoir to the customers with which gas agreements were signed, and from January 1, 2020 also to NEPCO. - On February 19, 2018, agreements were signed between NewMed Energy and Chevron, and Dolphinus, an Egyptian company, which were assigned on September 26, 2018 to the Tamar partners and the Leviathan partners.
-On September 26, 2019, amendments were signed to the said export agreements for the supply of natural gas from the Tamar reservoir and the Leviathan reservoir in quantities of approx. 25.3 BCM and approx. 60 BCM, respectively, for a period of approx. 15 years.
+- On 26 September 2016, an agreement was signed between the Leviathan partners and the Jordanian electric power company (NEPCO) for the supply of up to approx. 45 BCM of natural gas for a period of approx. 15 years.
+According to a report of NewMed Energy dated 31 December 2019, flow of natural gas has begun from the Leviathan reservoir to the customers with which gas agreements were signed, and from 1 January 2020 also to NEPCO. - On 19 February 2018, agreements were signed between NewMed Energy and Chevron, and Dolphinus, an Egyptian company, which were assigned on 26 September 2018 to the Tamar partners and the Leviathan partners.
+On 26 September 2019, amendments were signed to the said export agreements for the supply of natural gas from the Tamar reservoir and the Leviathan reservoir in quantities of approx. 25.3 BCM and approx. 60 BCM, respectively, for a period of approx. 15 years.
 The Take-or-Pay mechanism in the amended export agreements includes a reduction of the minimal annual consumption commitment to 50% for a calendar year in which the average Brent price is lower than 50 dollars.
-On January 15, 2020 the Leviathan partners reported the commencement of the flow of gas to Egypt, and gas flow from the Tamar reservoir to Egypt began in July 2020. - On November 6, 2019, a transaction was closed for the acquisition of 39% of EMG, which owns a subsea pipeline for the transport of gas between Israel and Egypt, by EMED33.
-Further to the foregoing, an agreement was signed between EMED and EMG, under which the capacity and operation rights in connection with the EMG pipeline were transferred in their entirety to the buyer (EMED), for execution of the agreements with Dolphinus, as described above. - On March 26, 2020, the Natural Gas Commission released an addendum to the decision of September 7, 2014 regarding the funding of projects for export via the Israeli transmission system and distribution of the costs of construction of the combined Ashdod-Ashkelon section.
-The addendum to the decision determines, inter alia, that the offshore section of the transmission system to be built between Ashdod and Ashkelon, enabling transmission to Egypt of the full gas quantities specified in the Dolphinus agreements, shall be funded by the holder of the transmission license (43.5%) and by the exporter (56.5%), according to milestones that will be set under the transmission agreement. - On February 15, 2021, the partners in the Tamar and Leviathan reservoirs reported the fulfillment of the closing conditions in the transmission agreement that was signed with INGL for the export of gas to Egypt in a manner that will allow flow on a regular basis and increased sale quantities to Egypt according to the supply conditions in the gas sale agreements of the various partnerships.
+On 15 January 2020 the Leviathan partners reported the commencement of the flow of gas to Egypt, and gas flow from the Tamar reservoir to Egypt began in July 2020. - On 6 November 2019, a transaction was closed for the acquisition of 39% of EMG, which owns a subsea pipeline for the transport of gas between Israel and Egypt, by EMED34.
+Further to the foregoing, an agreement was signed between EMED and EMG, under which the capacity and operation rights in connection with the EMG pipeline were transferred in their entirety to the buyer (EMED), for execution of the agreements with Dolphinus, as described above. - On 26 March 2020, the Natural Gas Commission released an addendum to the decision of 7 September 2014 regarding the funding of projects for export via the Israeli transmission system and distribution of the costs of construction of the combined Ashdod-Ashkelon section.
+The addendum to the decision determines, inter alia, that the offshore section of the transmission system to be built between Ashdod and Ashkelon, enabling transmission to Egypt of the full gas quantities specified in the Dolphinus agreements, shall be funded by the holder of the transmission license (43.5%) and by the exporter (56.5%), according to milestones that will be set under the transmission agreement.

-33 EMED is a company held by NewMed Energy (25%), Chevron (25%) and the East Gas Company (50%).
+34 EMED is a company held by NewMed Energy (25%), Chevron (25%) and the East Gas Company (50%).